simi/omniauth-facebook/README.md

 end
 ```

-In API version 2.3 Facebook changed OAuth response format which is different from current Devise default.
+In API version 2.3 Facebook changed OAuth response format which is different from current omniauth-facebook default.
 If you intend to use this or newer version (which might be a minimum allowed for your app!) you need to provide additional argument to `provider` as shown below.

 ```ruby